5 Signs How Sick Building Syndrome is Killing Your Health and Office Productivity

 1. Check the thermostat

 How well do you perform on days that are unbearably hot?
 Are you motivated to do your best when it’s freezing cold?
-Temperature has a significant effect on both your productivity and overall comfort in the workplace.
-However, opinions differ on what counts as comfortable – some like it warm and cozy, some believe in the focusing powers of a chilly office, most notably Mark Zuckerberg, who keeps his office temperature at a numbing 59 F.
+The temperature has a significant effect on both your productivity and overall comfort in the workplace.
+However, opinions differ on what counts as comfortable – some like it warm and cozy, and some have belief in the focusing powers of a chilly office, most notably Mark Zuckerberg, who keeps his office temperature at a numbing 59 F.

 However, it’s been found that when your body temperature drops, you expend energy warming yourself up, making less energy available for concentration, inspiration, and insight.